leadsupply/mobilenumbers/README.md

 The definitions include country prefix code, country code and country flag information.

+## Identify phone numbers

+Using the helper method "identifyNumber" is possible the identify the country which belongs the phone number.
+The phone number should contains the international prefix.

+Example:

+        Helper::identifyNumber('+4560514180');  // Returns DK

 ## Add your country definition

 1. Fork this project